Belgian passport

 A Belgian passport (Belgisch paspoort; Passeport belge; Belgischer Reisepass) is a travel document issued by Belgium to Belgian citizens to facilitate international travel.
 It grants the bearer international passage in accordance with visa requirements and serves as proof of citizenship.

-Belgium introduced a newly designed passport featuring illustrations from famous Belgian comic strips, such as Tintin, The Smurfs, and Lucky Luke.
-This redesign celebrates Belgium's rich artistic and cultural heritage, showcasing its influence in the world of comics.
-The updated passport also includes enhanced security features, making it both a tribute to Belgian creativity and a more secure travel document.

 Types of passports

 Standard passports

 Standard passports are issued for ordinary travel, such as vacations and business trips.
 They are burgundy, available in 35 and 60-page formats, and are valid for 7 years.

 Special passports

 Diplomatic passports are issued to members of the Belgian royal family, members of the government, ministers of State, as well as representatives of Belgium or of the Communities or Regions (diplomats, economic or trade attaches, the main representative of each Community or Region).

 Service passports are issued to civil servants within the federal public services, ministries, parliaments, and judicial services sent on an official mission abroad by the Belgian authorities.

 Temporary passports are issued in Emergency Conditions, if there is a justifiable urgent matter requiring immediate travel.
 They are dark green and valid for only 6 months.

 Emergency Travel Documents are issued by Belgian diplomatic representatives abroad when a previously issued passport has been lost.
 They have only 6 pages.